funnelfiasco/vtt-chomper/README.md

 Uploading a meeting video and want to get rid of the first 5 minutes where you're waiting for everyone to join?
 Use the `-b <SECONDS>` argument to chomp that many seconds off the beginning of the VTT file and update the time stamps accordingly.
-Want to trim off the end where everyone's just awkwardly saying goodbye to each other? use the `-e <SECONDS>` argument to chomp that many seconds off the end of the VTT file.
+Want to trim off the end where everyone's just awkwardly saying goodbye to each other? use the `-e <SECONDS>` argument to chomp beyond that timestamp in the VTT file.
 Very tasty!

 ## Requirements